MinnPost/object-sync-for-salesforce/docs/troubleshooting.md

 ## Object map issues

 If you are successfully authenticated with Salesforce, but you are unable to create or update an object map between two records, there are several ways to troubleshoot.

-Always check the plugin logs, the [mapping errors tab](./mapping-errors.md), and/or your server's PHP error logs first.
+Remember to check the plugin logs, the [mapping errors tab](./mapping-errors.md), and/or your server's PHP error logs first.

-### Plugin mapping errors

-- If the plugin fails in the middle of creating or updating a map between two objects, a row should be created on the Mapping Errors screen.
-If it is a push error, it will tell you the WordPress object ID it was trying to map.
-If it is a pull error, it will tell you the Salesforce ID. **You should not leave these entries.**

-### Sync errors
+### Sync error troubleshooting

-- Remember to clear the plugin cache on the Fieldmaps screen.
+- Clear the plugin cache on the Fieldmaps screen.
 - If you are not able to push data to Salesforce, try with asynchronous checked, and again without.
 This will tell you if your issue is related to the plugin's cron jobs.
 - To inspect your cron jobs, use the [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) plugin.
 Make sure the Salesforce push and/or pull jobs are running as you expect them to, and make sure to check the Schedule screen to make sure the jobs are scheduled as they should be.